-4 Keyboard Test
+Keyboard Test

 The keyboard test is used to check whether the oscilloscope front panel buttons or knobs are responsive or sensitive.
-Perform
+Perform Utility > Menu > Maintenance > Self Test > Keyboard Test to recall the following interface:

 Knob test: Turn each knob clockwise, counter-clockwise, and press down.
 Observe whether the value on the corresponding knob (default 0) on the screen increases or decreases in real-time and whether the knob lights up when it is pressed.